 Suppose that the safety margin for the protocol P is fixed and internal re-keying approach is applied to the base mode of operation.
-Suppose further that for every message the key is transformed after processing N bits of data, where N is a parameter.
-If q N does not exceed L1 then the side channel limitation L1 goes off and the resulting key lifetime limitation of the negotiated key K can be calculated on the basis of a new combinatorial limitation L2'.
+Suppose further that every message is processed with a section key, which is transformed after processing N bits of data, where N is a parameter.
+If q \ N does not exceed L1 then the side channel limitation L1 goes off and the resulting key lifetime limitation of the initial key K can be calculated on the basis of a new combinatorial limitation L2'.
 The security of the mode of operation that uses internal re-keying increases when compared to base mode of operation without re-keying (thus, L2 < L2').
 Hence, as displayed in Figure 7, the resulting key lifetime limitation in case of using internal re-keying can be increased up to L2'.